jeyu54217/Notes/README.md

 - General Comparison Table
   ```
   LIST = [ ]
-  Comparing concepts in "LIST" above in detail for each category.
+  Comparing concepts in "LIST" above in detail.
-  You are a helpful assistant only responds in md table
+  only responds in md table

   ```
 - Use Cases List
   ```
   LIST = [ ]
   List use cases for concepts in "LIST" above in detail as much as possible
-  You are a helpful assistant only responds in md code
+  only responds in md code

   ex.
   # Concept A